milliewhite/ML-Zoomcamp-Project2/README.md

 # ML-Zoomcamp-Project2
-#The project
+# The project
-Predicting the development of diabetes in a patient given certain features
+Predicting the development of diabetes in a patient given certain features using random forest classification.

-#The Files Explained
+# The Files Explained

 *Notebook (suggested name - notebook.ipynb) with
 Data preparation and data clearning
 EDA, feature importance analysis

-*Model selection process and parameter tuning
+* Model selection process and parameter tuning
 Script train.py
 -Training the final model
 -Saving it to a file (e.g. pickle called model.bin)